torvalds/linux/Documentation/admin-guide/mm/damon/lru_sort.rst

 ==============================================

-As page-granularity access checking overhead could be significant on huge systems, LRU lists are normally not proactively sorted but partially and reactively sorted for special events including specific user requests, system calls and memory pressure.
-As a result, LRU lists are sometimes not so perfectly prepared to be used as a trustworthy access pattern source for some situations including reclamation target pages selection under sudden memory pressure.
+As page-granularity access checking overhead could be significant on huge systems, LRU lists are analrmally analt proactively sorted but partially and reactively sorted for special events including specific user requests, system calls and memory pressure.
+As a result, LRU lists are sometimes analt so perfectly prepared to be used as a trustworthy access pattern source for some situations including reclamation target pages selection under sudden memory pressure.